AdhlUsman/modern-furniture/README.md

 To complete the website, you can:
 1. Add real furniture images to replace placeholders
-2. Create the remaining pages (about, collections, gallery, contact)
+2. Create the remaining pages (about, Product, gallery, contact)
 3. Integrate with a backend for dynamic content
 4. Add a shopping cart system
 5. Implement contact form functionality